chriseborowski/Polish-verb-conjugator/README.md

 - [x] Support for the past-tense forms of the _-cząć_ verbs of the type: _zacząć (zacząłem/zaczęłam, zacząłeś/zaczęłaś, zaczął/zaczęła/zaczęło...)_
 - [x] Support for the past-tense forms of irregular verbs _pisać, kazać, kłamać (pisałem/-łam, pisałeś/-łaś, pisał/-ła/-ło...)_
 - [x] Support for the past-tense forms of the _-jąć_ verbs of the type: _zająć (zająłem/zajęłam, zająłeś/zajęłaś, zajął/zajęła/zajęło...)_
+- [x] Support for the past-tense forms of the _-piąć_ verbs of the type: _odpiąć (odpiąłem/odpięłam, odpiąłeś/odpięłaś, odpiął/odpięła/odpięło...)_
 - [x] Support for the past-tense forms of the _-wziąć_ verbs of the type: _wziąć (wziąłem/wzięłam, wziąłeś/wzięłaś, wziął/wzięła/wzięło...)_
 - [x] Support for the past-tense forms of the _-zżąć_ verbs of the type: _zżąć (zżąłem/zżęłam, zżąłeś/zżęłaś, zżął/zżęła/zżęło...)_
 - [x] Support for the past-tense forms of the _-mieć_ verbs of the type: _mieć (miałem/miałam, miałeś/miałaś, miał/miała/miało...)_